 Duke Medical Plaza, Patterson Place – Several medical specialties are located at Patterson Place.
 Clinics include dermatology, micrographic surgery, radiology, urogynecology, women’s health, and obstetrics and gynecology.

 Duke University Medical Center offers state-of-the-art clinical and research facilities that are available for use by all Duke UDN investigators.
-The Duke Clinical Research Unit is the location for patient visits and procedures related to the project.
+UDN participant visits may take place at a number of different locations throughout Duke University Medical Center.
+Participants receive a customized calendar of appointments along with detailed directions to each appointment.

 Box 103857, Duke University Medical Center, Durham, NC 27710 | Tel: 919 668 1340